junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 {:.no_toc}

-# TEACHING AND LEARNING TOGETHER— THE HEALTH WORKER AS AN EDUCATOR
+# TEACHING AND LEARNING TOGETHER

+## the health worker as an educator

 As you come to realize how many things affect health, you may think the health worker has an impossibly large job.
 And true, you will never get much done if you try to deliver health care by yourself.